ICEGXG/UntitledNuker/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## License
 Distributed under the MIT License.
 See [LICENSE.txt](LICENSE.txt) for more information.
+Use for educational purposes only
 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Contact
-You can contact me on discord if you have questions - [ICE#4449](https://www.discordapp.com)
 Project Link: [https://github.com/ICEGXG/UntitledNuker](https://github.com/ICEGXG/UntitledNuker)

 P.S.
 I'm not python support, so ask questions only related to my bot.